 Understand the concurrent student-project assignment process and its effects on student engagement

 Understand the student coordination process within projects and its effects on both student engagement as well as the student-project assignment process.

 Methodology and Process

-I co-lead and designed the research methodolgy and defined the overarching hunt statement and research goal as well as the the research goals for each of the primary stakeholder groups.
+After meeeting with the program's leadership to understand scope of issues and the concurrent program system and status, I co-lead and designed the research methodolgy and defined the overarching hunt statement and research goal as well as the the research goals for each of the primary stakeholder groups.

 We met with leadership to understand scope of issues and the concurrent program system and status.

 To better understand the problem space and inform our reach approach, each team member also conducted individual background research in the form on literature analysis.
 Our compiled research reports total over 8000 words.

 I researched Massive Online Open Courses (MOOCs) and the differences between designing online-courses and in-person courses, and my report can be read here: Designing the Bits and Bytes of Online Course Design.